Asparagus Remoulade with Egg

 Asparagus with remoulade sauce and eggs on platter

 Remoulade is such a classic sauce for asparagus, and the combination of egg and remoulade sauce is even better.
-Once you give this French-inspired dish a try, you’ll be looking for reasons to make it again.
-And who really needs a reason, other than spring, to make this elegant but satisfying dish?
+Once you try this French-inspired recipe, you’ll be looking for reasons to make it again.
+And who needs a reason, other than spring, to make this elegant but satisfying dish?

 Asparagus with remoulade sauce and eggs on platter.